STD Symptoms: What to Watch For

 Swollen Lymph Nodes

-Enlarged, tender lymph nodes in the neck, armpits, or groin that feel like small, firm lumps under the skin.
-This occurs as your immune system responds to infection and may persist for several weeks.
+Enlarged, tender lymph nodes in the neck, armpits, or groin area.
+These feel like small, firm bumps under the skin and may be painful to touch.

 Skin Rash